 Qt's SQL classes can be divided in 3 layers:

+With all the SQL drivers, with the exception of SQLite, you can connect to a server that is hosting your database system.
 If you use the embedded MySQL Server, you do not need a MySQL server in order to use that database system.
-In order to do so, you need to link the Qt plugin to libmysqld instead of libmysqlclient.

 The Qt SQLite plugin is very suitable for local storage.
 SQLite is a relational database management system contained in a small (~350 KiB) C library.
 In contrast to other database management systems, SQLite is not a separate process that is accessed from the client application, but an integral part of it.
 SQLite operates on a single file, which must be set as the database name when opening a connection.
 If the file does not exist, SQLite will try to create it.